"¡Ya basta!" Is A Spanish Phrase Meaning "Enough Is Enough!"

-Carlton, is a proud 5th generation New Mexican, determined to represent the interests of all New Mexican residents.
+Washington doesn't hear us!, Carlton, is a proud 5th generation New Mexican, determined to represent the interests of NM.

-Carlton, is a proud 5th generation New Mexican, determined to represent the interests of all New Mexican residents.
+Washington doesn't hear us!, Carlton, is a proud 5th generation New Mexican, determined to represent the interests of NM.

 Carlton Pennington has lived most of his life in the 1st Congressional District.